What is Enterprise Architecture (EA), and Why is it Important?

 Use cases and examples for Enterprise Architecture

-Enterprise Architecture's vast scope covers multiple use cases to help decision-makers manage different changes.
+Enterprise Architecture's vast scope covers multiple use cases to help decision-makers manage changes.

 IT landscape management